monash-human-power/data-acquisition-system/DAS/README.md

 # DAS

-*This directory contains scripts to log and test various components of the data data-acquisition-system*
+*This directory contains scripts to log and test various components of the data-acquisition-system*